cronitorio/cronitor-kubernetes/README.md

 * Jobs / CronJobs without a backoffLimit that are failing will retry indefinitely.
 A "failure" event never occurs, so Cronitor would see this as the job never completing rather than as a failure.
 Default backoffLimit might be 6 though;
 requires further investigation.

+To make a new release:
+1. Update the `version` number in the chart's `Chart.yaml`
+2. Update the `appVersion` number if necessary
+3. Push to the `main` branch
+4. Profit